 Within the Cape Cod watershed, two subwatersheds overlap the proposed Project: Hyannis Harbor-Frontal Nantucket Sound Subwatershed (HUC-010900020203) and Barnstable Harbor-Cape Cod Bay Subwatershed (HUC-010900020201) (USGS 2020).
-A variety of freshwater wetlands are located within or near the onshore portions of the proposed Project, including vernal pools, cranberry bogs, and wooded marshes.
-Non-tidal portions of the Centerville River, Herring River, Long Pond, Wequaquet Lake, Shallow Pond, and Bearse Pond are also located within or near the onshore portions of the proposed Project (COP Volume III, Section 6.1.1; Epsilon 2022).
+A variety of non-tidal waters and wetlands are located within or near the onshore portions of the proposed Project, including vernal pools, cranberry bogs, and wooded marshes.
+Non-tidal portions of the Centerville River, Herring River, Long Pond, Wequaquet Lake, Shallow Pond, and Bearse Pond are also located within or near the onshore portions of the proposed Project (COP Volume III, Section 6.1.1; Epsilon 2023).
 Because the geographic analysis area has been heavily developed for decades, habitat quality in the vicinity, including wetlands, has been degraded (MassDEP 2019).
 About 91,900 acres of non-tidal wetlands and non-tidal waters are within the geographic analysis area.
+Within the geographic analysis area, there are no non-tidal waters or wetland impacts that are subject to USACE jurisdiction.

-Figure G.2.6-1: Geographic Analysis Area for Wetlands and Other Waters of the United States
+Figure G.2.6-1: Geographic Analysis Area for Non-Tidal Waters And Wetlands

 Definitions of potential impact levels are provided in Table G.2.6-1.
-There are no beneficial impacts on tidal waters and wetlands.
-USACE define wetland impacts differently than BOEM due to requirements under CWA Section 404 (as summarized below).
+There are no beneficial impacts on non-tidal waters and wetlands.
+USACE defines wetland impacts differently than BOEM due to requirements under CWA Section 404 (as summarized below).

-Table G.2.6-1: Impact Level Definitions for Wetlands and Other Waters of the United States
+Table G.2.6-1: Impact Level Definitions for Non-Tidal Waters and Wetlands

 Impact Level Definition Negligible Impacts on wetlands would be so small as to be unmeasurable, and impacts would not result in a detectable change in wetland quality and function.
 Minor Impacts on wetlands would be minimized and would be relatively small and localized.
 If impacts occur, wetlands would completely recover.
 Moderate Impacts on wetlands would be minimized; however, permanent impacts would be unavoidable.
 Compensatory mitigation required to offset impacts on wetland functions and values would have a high probability of success.
-Major Impacts on wetlands would be minimized; however, permanent impacts would be regionally detectable. - Extensive compensatory mitigation required to offset impacts on wetland functions and values would have a marginal or unknown probability of success.
+Major Impacts on wetlands would be minimized; however, permanent impacts would be regionally detectable.
+Extensive compensatory mitigation required to offset impacts on wetland functions and values would have a marginal or unknown probability of success.

-Impacts of Alternative A - No Action Alternative on Wetlands and Other Waters of the United States
+Impacts of Alternative A - No Action Alternative on Non-Tidal Waters and Wetlands

-When analyzing the impacts of Alternative A on tidal waters and wetlands, BOEM considered the impacts of ongoing activities, including ongoing non-offshore wind and ongoing offshore wind activities on the baseline conditions for tidal waters and wetlands (Table G.1-19).
+When analyzing the impacts of Alternative A on non-tidal waters and wetlands, BOEM considered the impacts of ongoing activities, including ongoing non-offshore wind and ongoing offshore wind activities, on existing conditions for non-tidal waters and wetlands (Table G.1-19).
 The cumulative impacts of Alternative A considered the impacts of Alternative A in combination with other planned non-offshore wind and offshore wind activities, as described in EIS Appendix E, Planned Activities Scenario.